learn-co-curriculum/uci-mod-1-zetsy/README.md

 # Zetsy

-## Objectives
+## Learning Goals

-1. Develop HTML and CSS competency
-2. Practice visually interpreting HTML and CSS code from the rendered DOM
+- Interpreting HTML and CSS code from the rendered DOM

 ## Introduction

 This lab challenges you asks you to build an Etsy clone, 'Zetsy', by writing your own HTML & CSS from scratch to match the mockup image:

-## What We Want:

 <p align="center">
 <img src="https://curriculum-content.s3.amazonaws.com/fewds-css/fe-zetsy-complete.jpg">
 </p>

 ## Instructions